 When treatment options have been exhausted, there is little hope of survival.
 But through CURE’s funding of the Aflac Precision Medicine Program, doctors have a new tool in their toolkit.
 Lauren was enrolled in the program to see if there was a genetic reason her cancer was resisting treatment.
 Genetic testing revealed Lauren’s tumor had a genetic mutation for which there is a drug known to be effective.
 Lauren was immediately enrolled in a clinical trial for lorlatinib.
 She was given a single pill once a day, and after only four cycles, all bone metastases and bone marrow involvement had disappeared.
 Incredibly, the only tumor remaining is in her pelvis, and the latest scan suggests that it is now inactive.

 “My cancer journey has made me realize that you have to live life to the fullest and never give up!”

 What is Precision Medicine?

 In 2017, CURE made an unprecedented $4.5 million commitment to the Aflac Cancer Center of Children’s Healthcare of Atlanta to launch the Aflac Precision Medicine Program (APMP).
 With this award, the Aflac Cancer Center would become one of only a small handful of pediatric cancer centers nationwide able to offer this cutting-edge treatment approach to children with cancer.
-Maylee’s story shows how important this program has become in only its second year.
+Lauren’s story shows how important this program has become.